mrguen/644-1284-Narrow/readme.md

 Attention: the labels SDA and SCL on the board are for the pins on the edge of the board and not for this connector that has SCL and SDA arranged the other way and that are not labelled.

-There are three examples available.
+There are two examples available.

 1) Using the Adafruit libraries https://github.com/mrguen/644-1284-Narrow/tree/master/examples/test_SSD1306_Adafruit